Travel Insurance

 Typically, if you visit the doctor or hospital during your travels and use your travel insurance policy, the attending physician will provide a diagnosis which will be reviewed by the travel insurance company, along with your previous medical records, to determine if your illness or injury is pre-existing after you file a claim.

-Can I Get Travel Insurance If I Have a Pre-existing Condition?
+Can I Get Travel Insurance With a Pre-existing Condition?

-Yes, you can still get travel insurance with a pre-existing condition.
-A travel medical insurance plan can still provide coverage for emergency medical situations like an unexpected illness or injury during your travels, as long as it isn’t related to your pre-existing condition.
+Yes, you can still get a travel medical insurance plan, even with a pre-existing condition.
+Insurance can still provide coverage for emergency medical situations like an unexpected illness or injury during your travels, as long as it isn’t related to your pre-existing condition.

 Additionally, some travel medical insurance plans may offer limited pre-existing condition coverage or coverage for the acute onset of pre-existing conditions.